AhmadWaly/RTSP_OBJECT_DETECTION/readme.md

 - A python script that sends a request to the inference container and prints the path of the output image.
 ## Usage

-1. Clone the repository:
+1. Clone the repository :

     ```bash
     git clone https://github.com/AhmadWaly/RTSP_OBJECT_DETECTION.git
-    cd RTSP_OBJECT_DETECTION
     ```
 2. Make sure all the paths in the docker compose file are same path to the cloned repo
-3. Start all containers:
+3. Move to the cloned repository's path
     ```bash
+    cd $PATH_TO_THE_REPO/RTSP_OBJECT_DETECTION
+    ```
+4. Start all containers:

+    ```bash
     docker-compose up
     ```
-4. Send a request to the Flask endpoint for object detection: open another terminal
+5. Send a request to the Flask endpoint for object detection: open another terminal
     ```
     python3 ./client.py